- Ryan Donaldson ’15

 Health Center Forms

-To promote a healthy living environment on campus and to protect our campus community from vaccine preventable diseases, the University requires all students to have a physical exam and updated immunizations prior to their arrival on campus.
-Also, in the event of an emergency, it is important for us to have emergency contact phone numbers on file, as well as other important information about students such as their health histories, medical conditions, allergies and medications.
+To promote a healthy living environment on campus and to protect our campus community from vaccine preventable diseases, the University requires all students to have updated immunizations prior to their arrival on campus.
+Also, in the event of an emergency, it is important for us to have on file your emergency contact phone numbers, as well as your health history, medical conditions, allergies and medications.
 It is recommended that all students have a physical exam by their personal physician prior to the start of the school year however, a physical is mandatory for anyone who plans to participate in athletics at the University of Mount Union.
 Athletes will be receiving additional information soon regarding specific requirements applicable to them.

 You will find the required forms below.
-Sources of information to complete the immunization page include: your health care provider, your high school, your local health department and your “baby shot record book.”
-Make copies of the forms for your records before you mail them since students often need copies of the information in the future for employment or graduate school.
+Sources of information to complete the immunization page include: your health care provider, your high school, your local health department and your “baby shot record book."

 Bring your completed forms with you when you attend your Preview session and give them to a nurse at the Resource Fair or place them in the box at the Information Desk.
-If you do not attend Preview, or if you cannot complete your records before your Preview session, mail them a month prior to your arrival on campus to: Health Center, University of Mount Union, 1972 Clark Ave.
+If you do not attend Preview, or if you cannot complete your records before your Preview session, mail them one month prior to your arrival on campus to: Health Center, University of Mount Union, 1972 Clark Ave.
 Alliance, Ohio 44601.
-Do not enclose them with other forms you mail to the University.

 All immunizations are recommended to be up to date (when appropriate) to prevent illness and the spread of all vaccine preventable diseases.
 Discuss with your health care provider which vaccines he/she recommends for you.
-Refer to the following web pages for more information about immunizations: www.cdc.gov/vaccines/acip/index.html or www.acha.org/Publications/docs/ACHA_RIPI_Mar2012.pdf.
+Refer to the following web pages for more information about immunizations: CDC or ACHA.